Why do you need to start cycle syncing & how to begin

 - Energy continues to be high during this phase – use it to get moving.

-- Since you feel most confident now, it’s a great time to try something new and get out of your comfort zone – join a class you’ve always wanted to try, or push yourself a little harder than usual.
+- Since you feel most confident now, it’s a great time to try something new.
+Get out of your comfort zone – join a class you’ve always wanted to try, or push yourself a little harder than usual.

 - Because testosterone is high, your sex drive will also increase during this phase.
 Just remember that this is your peak fertile window, so if you aren’t trying to conceive, protection is the most important at this time of the month.